Lucas Ratton Gallery

-Lucas Ratton received his passion for African art as a family legacy.
-His grandfather Maurice Ratton, and his great-uncle Charles Ratton, were both renowned Parisian art dealers, Maurice in Saint Germain des Prés, Charles in his famous apartment on rue de Marignan.
-Great friends of Avant-garde artists, they contributed significantly in the 1920's to the shift in status of works from Africa, America and Oceania.
+For Lucas Ratton, a passion for African art is a family legacy.
+His grandfather, Maurice Ratton, and his great-uncle, Charles Ratton, were both prominent gallery owners specializing in tribal art, Maurice in Saint-Germain-des-Prés, and Charles in his famous apartment on Rue de Marignan.
+Close friends of avant-garde artists in the 1920s, they were instrumental in raising the profile of an art form that had previously been undervalued.

 11 rue Bonaparte, 75006 Paris